platform – extended version

 I will focus on increasing the number of registered and licensed childcare spots of all forms in Cochrane.
 In today’s age parents can and should be given the opportunity to keep in/rejoin the workforce without the barrier of child care costs.
 However, the reality is that this is often not the case and parents are forced to choose either their career or having children.
 I will seek to change that.

-I will work with developers in the town to promote more sustainable and environmental building practices such as ‘roughing in (building in the capacity during the initial construction of the house)’ solar panels etc. I have an uncle who is a building contractor and I have researched this subject.
+I will work with developers in the town to promote more sustainable and environmental building practices such as ‘roughing in (building in the capacity during the initial construction of the house)’ solar panels, electric care charging stations etc. I will do this by incentivizing the off site levi program and/or other influencers so that developers have a financial incentive to build better homes.
+I have an uncle who is a building contractor and I have researched this subject.
 The costs to have solar power capacity and/or electric car chargers is minimal if done during initial construction but grows exponentially as a retrofit.
 Forward thinking building practices provide value-added assets for both builders and the community.

 I will seek to have 100% of all municipal buildings run by renewable resources.
 Cochrane has taken the lead in environmental initiatives in the past, it can be done again!